 Finally, a couple could also use their agreement to decide on certain aspects of child custody.
 However, the court must approve these measures and confirm they are both equitable and in the best interests of the child, and all other elements of visitation and child support cannot be addressed in a marital agreement.

 Marital agreements are legally binding contracts, which means they almost always require precise and careful drafting.
 Any person interested in a marital agreement should not attempt to do it themselves and should instead call a Roswell marital agreements lawyer for professional help.

-Our attorneys are familiar with all sorts of marital agreements, and more importantly, we know that what works for one couple may not make sense for another.
-If you need help with a marital agreement, we could sit down with you to understand your needs and then work to draft an agreement that fits your lifestyle and your priorities.
+Our attorneys are familiar with all sorts of pre and post-marital contracts, and more importantly, we know that what works for one couple may not make sense for another.
+If you need help, we could sit down with you to understand your needs and then work to draft an agreement that fits your lifestyle and your priorities.
 Call today to learn more about your legal options.